 Stress and anxiety, an over-scheduled agenda with little down time, late night studying and too much caffeine can lead to insomnia for some students.

 Over-the-counter sleeping aids can compound the situation because they can leave a student drowsy the next morning and unable to function.
-If your student is experiencing prolonged insomnia, suggest he/she visit the Health Center to talk with a nurse.
+If your student is experiencing prolonged insomnia, suggest he or she visit the Health Center to talk with a nurse.

 Exercise is an important component of wellness.
 It can boost energy, release tension, prevent illness and improve sleep.
-The Lou Higgins Center, with its expanded workout spaces, is the perfect place for students to socialize and tone.
-With a variety of exercise equipment available, students of all abilities can participate.
-However, students with medical concerns should seek guidance from a physician first.
+The Lou Higgins Recreation Center, with its expanded workout spaces, is the perfect place for students to socialize and tone.

 Likewise, BW's aesthetic campus offers students a scenic and casual way to get exercise.
 In addition to walking to classes, students can walk to the Cleveland Metroparks, Coe Lake, the Berea Library, downtown Berea and other places of interest.